akshay-rajan/S2/ADBMS/QUESTIONS.md

 ## Exercise 6 - Trigger

 Create three tables named:
-Product (Pdtld, Pname, Proce, Qtyinstock), Sale(saleld, Deliveryaddess), and Saleitem(saleld, Pdtid, Qty).
+Product (Pdtld, Pname, Price, Qtyinstock), Sale(saleld, Deliveryaddess), and Saleitem(saleld, Pdtid, Qty).

 Create a trigger called updateAvailable Quantity that updates the quantity in stock in the product table, for every product sold.
 The trigger should be executed after each insert operation on the Saleitem table: for the product with given Ptdld(the one inserted into Saleitem), update the available quantity in Product table to be the old quantity minus the sold quantity.